 The course is supported by the United States Agency for International Development (USAID) New Justice Program.

-“Anticorruption interdisciplinary studies” are devoted to the comprehensive study of corruption as a social and legal phenomenon and ways of its prevention.
-We invited theorists and practices in the field of combating corruption from Ukraine, the Netherlands and Germany to be read lectures for this program.
-The program is intended for representatives of anti-corruption bodies and activists of the public sector, assistants of people’s deputies, experts of the National Agency on Corruption Prevention, officials of executive authorities and local self-government, journalists, teachers who wish to improve their qualifications in this field, lawyers of private companies, as well as students.
+“Anti-Corruption interdisciplinary studies” are devoted to the comprehensive study of corruption as a social and legal phenomenon and ways of its prevention.
+We invited theorists and practices in the field of combating corruption from Ukraine, the Netherlands and Germany to read lectures for this program.
+The program is intended for representatives of anti-corruption bodies and activists of the public sector, assistants of people’s deputies, experts of The National Agency for Prevention of Corruption, officials of executive authorities and local self-government, journalists, teachers, who wish to improve their qualifications in this field, lawyers of private companies, as well as students.